Beautiful pairs: Beautiful pairs of ordered abelian groups

 Note that when $\cM$ is a convex elementary pair of models of $T$, if follows from regularity that all cosets of $nM$ are represented in $P(\cM)$ for every $n>0$.

-Observe also that while $T$ does not have uniform definability of types by Propostion \ref{prop:reg-abel}, by Remark \ref{rem:uniform-def}, the class $\cF$ of global definable types at infinity (i.e., those types which can be realized in convex elementary pairs) has uniform definability.
+Observe also that while $T$ does not have uniform definability of definable types by Proposition \ref{prop:reg-abel}, by Proposition \ref{prop:UDDT(F)}, the class $\cF$ of global cobounded definable types (i.e., $\cF_\cK$ as above) has uniform definability.